 The race finishes at 67th Street on West Drive.
 Spectators can access the final approach to the finish in two ways:

-Tickets are required and are available at Eventbrite prior to race day.
+Tickets are required.
 Enter at West 66th Street and Columbus Avenue with your Grandstand tickets.

 Standing Spectator Area:

 Located inside Central Park from Columbus Circle to the south end of the grandstands, approximately 500 feet before the finish.
 NYPD, NYRR, and the NYC Parks Department may limit access at times, based on capacity.
 No chairs or seats are provided or allowed.